aredn/documentation/arednGettingStarted/node_admin.rst

 Location settings
 -----------------

+Highlight and click the section displaying your node's location.
 This display allows you to update the location settings on your node.
 Context-sensitive help is available by clicking the ``Help`` button.

 .. image:: _images/admin-location.png
  :alt: Admin Location